What to know about Alzheimer's disease

 • Wander or get lost more often

-Diagnosis and treatment
+Diagnosis and treatment of Alzheimer’s disease

-If you experience symptoms like forgetfulness or a shorter attention span, your doctor will start to monitor your cognitive skills over time and regularly ask questions about your behaviors.
-Since it's difficult to accurately answer those questions by yourself, you should bring a friend or family member with you to appointments.
-If your cognitive health continues to decline, your doctor will perform medical tests to rule out other conditions.
-For example, they may take blood or urine samples to check for diabetes or thyroid problems, or send you for an MRI scan to check for other brain conditions.
+If you experience symptoms like forgetfulness or a shorter attention span, your healthcare provider (HCP) will start to monitor your cognitive skills over time and regularly ask questions about your behaviors.
+Since it's difficult to accurately answer those questions by yourself, it's helpful to have a friend or family member with you at appointments.

 There's no cure for Alzheimer's currently, but there are medications that can offer symptom relief.
 The goal of treatment is to maximize your quality of life and give you as much meaningful time with loved ones as possible.

-Why are more Americans dying of Alzheimer’s?
+Why are more U.S. adults dying of Alzheimer’s?

 How to lower your risk